fish-quant/fq-imjoy/docs/tools-imjoy.md

 When copying this link to the ImJoy app for the first time you have to replace the `...` by the token you actually specified.

-The next time you start jupyter with `imjoy --jupyter` your custom token will be used
+The next time you start jupyter with `imjoy --jupyter` your custom token will be used.